-The Gallagher Law Library at the University of Washington in Seattle can provide copies through its Copy & Send Service.
+Gallagher Law Library at the University of Washington, Seattle: Copies provided through the Copy & Send Service.

 9th Circuit Historical Records Index System (9CHRIS): A searchable database containing an incomplete set of historical records from the Ninth Circuit Court of Appeals, from 1891 to the late 1960s.

 For additional help with finding briefs and other court records from the Ninth Circuit Court of Appeals and other courts, consult a research guide.
 The following are a few research guides written about this topic: